Redlap0/Mandelbrot_Set_Visualization/README.md

 # Mandelbrot Set Visualization
-Visualizing Mandelbrot in python using Matplotlib.pyplot
+Visualizing Mandelbrot in python using Matplotlib.pyplot and numpy

 Mandelbrot set is a really amazing mathematical fractal, it just iterates a quadratic equation on a complex plane.
 It's